robjhyndman/Rcademy/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# rcademy
+# Rcademy

 <!-- badges: start -->

 <!-- badges: end -->

-This package was developed during *ozunconf19* and *numbat hackathon 2020*, to provide tools that will help gather the information required to apply for *academic promotion*.
+This package was developed during *ozunconf19* and *numbat hackathon 2020*, to provide tools and ideas that will help gather the information required to apply for *academic promotion*.
 Though this is quite general, it is mostly focused in Australian requisites.

+This document was produced by Chris Brown, Belinda Fabian, Rob Hyndman, Maria Prokofiave, Nick Tierney, Huong Ly Tong, and Melina Vidoni,

 ## Installation